mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

 !!! question "Is there a way to start two instances of MPS, each with its own cache/state?"

-    You can create a copy of you MPS installation and edit the idea.properties file in the bin directory.
+    You can create a copy of your MPS installation and edit the idea.properties file in the bin directory.
-    Changing *idea.system.path* should allows you start a second instance with dedicated caches/state.
+    Changing *idea.system.path* should allow you to start a second instance with dedicated caches/state.
-    If you don’t want to share any configuration also update idea.config.path.
+    If you don’t want to share any configuration also update *idea.config.path*.

-!!! question "Where can you find builtin icons?"
+!!! question "Where can you find built-in icons?"

     IntelliJ IDEA icons are declared in the class [AllIcons](http://127.0.0.1:63320/node?ref=498d89d2-c2e9-11e2-ad49-6cf049e62fe5%2Fjava%3Acom.intellij.icons%28MPS.IDEA%2F%29%2F%7EAllIcons).
     MPS icons are declared in the class [MPSIcons](http://127.0.0.1:63320/node?ref=742f6602-5a2f-4313-aa6e-ae1cd4ffdc61%2Fjava%3Ajetbrains.mps.icons%28MPS.Platform%2F%29%2F%7EMPSIcons).